 - PI work involving people with dementia

 Alzheimer Europe is conducting PI activities in many European projects where the organisation is involved.
-This work includes members of the EWGPWD and sometimes their supporters.
-Examples of projects where PI work with members of the EWGPWD has been conducted are ROADMAP, EPAD, INDUCT, DISTINCT, AD Detect Prevent, Virtual Brain Cloud, Span+, NEURONET, MIRIADE AND AIMIND.
+This work includes members of the European Working Group of People with Dementia (EWGPWD) and sometimes their supporters.
+Examples of projects where PI work with members of the EWGPWD has been conducted are ROADMAP, EPAD, INDUCT, DISTINCT, AD Detect and Prevent, Virtual Brain Cloud, Span+, NEURONET, MIRIADE, AI-MIND and ADIS.